gabrieI-santos/gabrieI-santos/README.md

 **About me**

-- 👋 Hi, I’m Gabriel R. dos Santos.
+- 👋 Hi, I’m Gabrie Santos.
-- 👨🏻‍💻 I'm collaborating on PuzlPlace
-- 📫 How to reach me: gabriel.santos@puzl.place
+- ✉️ How to reach me: gabriel.santos@puzl.place

 **Languages and tools:**